Faxulous/tennisgnn_predictions/README.md

-This repository is dedicated to publishing ex-ante predictions (with probability estimates) for tennis matches using our graph neural network model.
+This repository is dedicated to publishing ex-ante predictions (with probability estimates) for tennis matches using a graph neural network model.

 The model is currently stored in a private repository with commit hash: 0cf9599df962333a3b42bf6b1546816e720b2b4b

-This repository will serve as a demonstration of our model, with no possiblity of lookahead-bias, for our forthcoming paper:
+This repository will serve as a demonstration of our model, with no possiblity of lookahead-bias, for the forthcoming paper:

 [Tennis match outcome prediction using temporal directed graph neural networks](https://research-information.bris.ac.uk/en/publications/tennis-match-outcome-prediction-using-temporal-directed-graph-neu),